Receive Our Newsletter

 His first literary translation, from Egyptian colloquial dialect, was Khaled al-Khamissi’s Taxi (2009).
-He has translated a number of novels from Arabic to English: Hassan Blasim's short story collection The Madman of Freedom Square (Comma Press, 2009); The State of Egypt, a collection of essays and articles by Alaa el-Aswany (AUC Press, 2011); Judgement Day by Rasha al-Ameer (AUC Press, 2012); Life on Hold by Fahd al-Atiq (AUC Press, 2012); the Saif Ghobash Banipal Prizewinning Azazeel by Youssef Ziedan (Atlantic Books, 2012); The Iraqi Christ by Hassan Blasim (Comma Press, 2013); Whatever Happened to the Egyptian Revolution by Galal Amin (AUC Press, 2013); and Sleepwalkers by Said Makkawi (to be published by Dar el-Shorouk).
+He has translated a number of novels from Arabic to English: Hassan Blasim's short story collection The Madman of Freedom Square (Comma Press, 2009); The State of Egypt, a collection of essays and articles by Alaa el-Aswany (AUC Press, 2011); Judgement Day by Rasha al-Ameer (AUC Press, 2012); Life on Hold by Fahd al-Atiq (AUC Press, 2012); the Saif Ghobash Banipal Prizewinning Azazeel by Youssef Ziedan (Atlantic Books, 2012); The Iraqi Christ by Hassan Blasim (Comma Press, 2013); and Whatever Happened to the Egyptian Revolution by Galal Amin (AUC Press, 2013).

-He won the 2013 Saif Ghobash Banipal Prize for his translation of Azazeel by Youssef Ziedan and the Independent Foreign Fiction Prize for his translation of The Iraqi Christ by Hassan Blasim.
+He was joint winner of the 2013 Saif Ghobash Banipal Prize for his translation of Azazeel by Youssef Ziedan and won the 2014 Independent Foreign Fiction Prize for his translation of The Iraqi Christ by Hassan Blasim.
 He was a judge of the 2014 Saif Ghobash Banipal Prize.